Fundamentals of supply and demand

 This dynamic also reflects changing market conditions and the expectations of economic agents, adapting to new scenarios and needs.

-Dynamic equilibrium and efficient allocation of resources
+Dynamic balance and efficient resource allocation

 As a result, the market can respond flexibly to changes in supply or demand, maintaining a constant and balanced flow of goods and assets.